Antonino Roman III

-Antonino Batista Roman III (born July 3, 1968) is a Filipino politician, lawyer, and internet personality who currently serves as Representative of Bataan's 1st district since June 2025.
+Antonino "Tony" Batista Roman III (born July 3, 1968) is a Filipino politician, lawyer, and internet personality who currently serves as Representative of Bataan's 1st district since June 2025.

 He ran in the 2022 Philippine general election as a board member, winning first place.
 He ran for the congressman for the first district of Bataan, winning unopposed.

 Early life and education

-Antonino Roman III was born on July 3, 1968.
+Antonino Roman III was born on July 3, 1968 in Ermita, Manila, to Antonino Roman and Herminia Batista.
 He had his elementary education in the Victoria School Foundation from 1975 to 1981.
 He had his secondary education in the University of the Philippines Integrated School from 1981 to 1985.
 He had his tertiary education in Ateneo de Manila University from 1985 to 1989, gaining a Bachelor of Arts Degree in Economics.
 He had his graduate school at Ateneo, attaining a Juris Doctor.
 He had his post-graduate studies the Columbia University from 1996 to 1997, gaining a Master of Laws, at the University of Cambridge in 2019, gaining a High Impact Leadership Certificate, and from 2019 to 2022 at the Harvard Kennedy School.